Creating an SDDC

 • CIDR block size /21, segment size /25, number of nodes in cluster 3-64.

-• We recommend that you set up connectivity between the VCN and your on-premises network before provisioning your SDDC.
+• We recommend that you set up connectivity between the VCN and the on-premises network before provisioning an SDDC.
 See Access to Your On-Premises Network.

-• You can quickly create a VCN for your SDDC and set up an IPSec connection between your on-premises network and the VCN by using the Site-to-Site VPN workflow.
+• You can quickly create a VCN for an SDDC and set up an IPSec connection between an on-premises network and the VCN by using the Site-to-Site VPN workflow.
 To learn how, see Site-to-Site VPN Quickstart.

 • The Create SDDC workflow can automatically create and configure the SDDC's networking resources for you.
-Alternatively, you can use pre-existing networking resources that you create manually before you create the SDDC.
+Or, you can use existing networking resources that you created manually before you create the SDDC.
 SDDC provisioning requires the following resources:

 • SDDC name: Enter a descriptive name for the SDDC.
 This name must be unique among all SDDCs in the creating, active, or updating state across all compartments in the region.
-The name must be from 1 to 16 characters long and must start with a letter.
-It can contain only alphanumeric characters and hyphens (-), and hyphens can't be next to each other.
-The name is not case sensitive.
-For example, "test" and "Test" are treated as the same name.
+The SDDC name must be 1 to 16 characters, start with a letter, and contain only non-accented letters, numbers, and hyphens (-).
+Hyphens can't be next to each other.
+The name is not case-sensitive.
+For example, test and Test are treated as the same name.
 Avoid entering confidential information.

 • SDDC compartment: Select the compartment in which to create the SDDC.
 All ESXi hosts for this SDDC are placed in this compartment.